 Over the last few years, a number of factors have affected our allocation and usage of space.
-These include the opening of two new buildings (Student Center and SEC), growth of academic programs and student services, increases in the number of resident faculty and advisors, a leveling out of enrollment growth, changing patterns of course taking, reorganization of academic and support units, and strengthening partnerships with two year colleges, among other factors.
+These include the opening of two new buildings (the Student Center and Science Education Center), growth of academic programs and student services, increases in the number of resident faculty and advisors, a leveling out of enrollment growth, changing patterns of course taking, reorganization of academic and support units, and strengthening partnerships with two year colleges, among other factors.
 As various changes affected different parts of the university, requests for location changes and differing space usage were received, resulting in a reactive approach to space assignment, which has led to a less than optimal use of our limited space.

 In charging BWBR, I asked them to organize their analysis around the following themes, which I also described on the 20th:

 - Our use of space must be student-centered, focused on enhancing the student experience and on naturally clustering student-facing services;